antoninotonywhatever/appointment-bot/README.md

 # appointment-bot
-Ethical bot that checks for website changes (like appointments or products being available) and alerts you when it notices one.
+Ethical bot that checks for website changes (like appointments or products being available) and alerts you via SMS when it notices one.

 **tl;dr: This repo has two lambda functions in it.
 One checks a website and reports if it has changed from a user-defined state.
 The other function sends an SMS to the user when triggered.**